-ossfs is implemented based on the filesystem in userspace (fuse), and can only be run on machines that support fuse.
-Alibaba Cloud provides installation packages for Ubuntu and CentOS operating systems.
-To run ossfs in other environments, you can build the target program by using source code.
+ossfs is developed based on the file system in userspace (fuse), and can only be run on machines that support fuse.
+OSS provides installation packages for Ubuntu and CentOS.
+To run the packages in other environments, use source code to build the required program.

-ossfs is built based on S3FS and incorporates all S3FS functions, including:
+ossfs is built based on S3FS and incorporates all S3FS features, including:

-- You cannot mount a bucket of the Archive storage class.
+- You cannot attach a bucket of the Archive storage class.

-- If you use ossfs to edit an object that was uploaded, the object will be uploaded again.
+- If you use ossfs to edit an object in OSS, the object is uploaded again.

-- The performance of metadata-related operations such as list directory is compromised because you must remotely access the OSS server.
+- When you perform metadata-related operations such as list directory, the performance of ossfs is compromised because you must remotely access the OSS server.

-- Errors may occur if you rename an object or a folder.
+- Errors may occur if you rename an object or a directory.
 Operation failures may cause data inconsistency between OSS and local disks.

-- If an OSS bucket is mounted to multiple clients, you are responsible for maintaining data consistency.
-For example, you must schedule when users can use objects to prevent multiple clients from writing to the same object at the same time.
+- If an OSS bucket is attached to multiple clients, you are responsible for maintaining data consistency.
+We recommend that you schedule the time for your users to use objects to prevent multiple clients from writing to the same object at the same time.

 - Hard links are not supported.